-In Gauteng province, wastewater testing for SARS-CoV-2 is currently being conducted in five different laboratories district municipalities: the City of Tshwane, the City of Johannesburg, Ekurhuleni and West Rand laboratories, namely NICD, NIOH, CSIR, CSIR, SAMRC-TB Platform, and Waterlab.
+In Gauteng province, wastewater testing for SARS-CoV-2 is currently being conducted in four district municipalities: the City of Tshwane, the City of Johannesburg, Ekurhuleni and West Rand laboratories, namely NICD, NIOH, CSIR, and Waterlab.
 The figures above are arranged to reflect the geographical locations of the wastewater treatment plants.

 In Tshwane District Municipality, SARS-CoV-2 levels are being monitored in 11 treatment plants in Tshwane South and North (Figures 1A-B).
-In Tshwane South, the NICD tests SARS-CoV-2 levels at Daspoort, the Waterlab at Bronkhortspruit.
-The SAMRC-TB Platform is testing at Godrich and Summerplace while the National Institute for Occupational Health (NIOH) is testing at Sunderland Ridge and Baviaanspoort.
+In Tshwane South, the NICD tests SARS-CoV-2 levels at Daspoort, the Waterlab at Bronkhortspruit while the National Institute for Occupational Health (NIOH) tests at Sunderland Ridge and Baviaanspoort.
 In Tshwane North, the NICD is testing at Rooiwal, while the NIOH is testing at four WWTPS, namely, Refilwe, Rooiwal, Bebelegi, and Rietgat.
-The SAMRC-TB Platform is also testing Klipgat.
 Waterlab is testing at three WWTPs namely, Sandspruit, Temba, and Zeekoegat.